 Getting a DUI conviction is one of the more costly mistakes a driver can make.
-After comparing millions of rates, The Zebra found a dui violation can increase rates by 71.0% — more than $1,000 dollars a month in insurance premiums.
+After comparing millions of rates, The Zebra found a DUI violation can increase rates by 71.0% — more than $1,000 dollars a month in insurance premiums.
 Moving forward, whenever you search for car insurance, you may need to file an SR-22, an additional certification that states your insurance policy meets your state’s minimum car insurance requirements.
 It’s normally a requirement to have a suspension lifted from your license due to a violation (like a DUI or DWI).
 But that's just your insurance.
 You can lose your driver's license, face jail time and legal fees, as well as having an ignition interlock installed in your car.
 On a much more personal level, if you drink and drive, someone may use a loved one.

-Q: How many people died from drunk driving in 2018?
+Question: How many people died from drunk driving in 2018?

-A: According to NHTSA, 10,511 people died in alcohol-related accidents in 2018.
+Answer: According to NHTSA, 10,511 people died in alcohol-related accidents in 2018.
 In the same year, the FBI estimates over 1 million drivers were arrested for driving under the influence of alcohol or drugs.

 Q: What is the percentage of drunk driving?

-A: Based on a 2016 NHTSA study, 28% of all motor vehicle traffic fatalities were related to alcohol-impaired-driving.
+A: Based on a 2016 NHTSA study, 28% of all motor vehicle traffic fatalities were related to alcohol-impaired driving.